Select Page

 3. Key Cold War Events in Europe

-- Truman Doctrine (1947): The United States provided economic and military aid to prevent the spread of communism in Greece and Turkey.
+Truman Doctrine (1947): The United States gave economic and military support to prevent Greece and Turkey from going communist.

-- NATO (1949): The North Atlantic Treaty Organization was established as a collective defense alliance of Western European and North American countries.
+NATO (1949): Owing to its defensive collective atlantic treaty, the North Atlantic Treaty Organization is a collection of Western European and North American countries.

-- Warsaw Pact (1955): The Soviet Union formed a military alliance with several Eastern European countries in response to NATO.
+Warsaw Pact (1955): When it heard that NATO was forming, the Soviet Union formed a military alliance with several Eastern European countries.

-- Prague Spring (1968): Czechoslovakia’s attempt to introduce political reforms was crushed by Soviet-led forces.
+Prague Spring (1968): Soviet led forces crushed Czechoslovakia’s attempt to introduce political reforms.

-- Cuban Missile Crisis (1962): A tense standoff between the United States and the Soviet Union over the placement of nuclear missiles in Cuba.
+Cuban Missile Crisis (1962): An icy standoff between the United States and the Soviet Union over where to put nuclear missiles on the island of Cuba.

 4. The Legacy of the Cold War

-However, the reunification of Germany, the expansion of the European Union, and the improved relations between former Cold War adversaries demonstrate progress towards a more united Europe.
+But notwithstanding, the act of reunifying Germany, the expansion of the European Union, or the warming of relations between former enemies of the cold war are signs of progress towards one united Europe.

 Conclusion